Louis Bielle-Biarrey: International career

 In August 2023, Bielle-Biarrey made his debut for France during a 25–21 defeat to Scotland during the 2023 Rugby World Cup warm-up matches.

 In January 2025, he scored two tries against Wales in the opening fixture of the 2025 Six Nations.
 The following week he scored another two tries in a 26–25 defeat to England.
-Having scored another try in the victory over Italy, he then scored twice in Dublin against Ireland, setting a record for the most tries scored by a French player in a Six Nations campaign (6 tries).
+Having scored another try in the victory over Italy, he then scored twice in Dublin against Ireland, setting a record for the most tries scored by a French player in a Six Nations campaign (7 tries).

-By scoring on the final day of competition against Scotland, he became the top try-scorer in the history of the Six Nations Tournament with eight tries.
+By scoring on the final day of competition against Scotland, he became the top single year try-scorer in the history of the Six Nations Tournament with eight tries.
 He also won the final with France and was voted the tournament's best player for the 2025 edition.

+He was also selected for the French squad to feature in the 2026 Six Nations.
+In February 2026, he scored two tries in the opening fixture of the tournament during a 36–14 victory against Ireland.
+In March 2026, in the final fixture of the tournament, he scored four tries during a 48–46 victory against England as France won the title, breaking his own record set the previous year with nine tries in the tournament, and having scored a try in every match of both years’ events.
+Following the end of the campaign, he won player of the tournament for a second consecutive year.